-Treatment for ovarian cancer is constantly being improved and the main way this is done is through clinical trials, where new treatments can be developed and evaluated and compared with current treatments.
+Treatment for ovarian cancer is constantly being improved.
+The main way improvement happens is through clinical trials.
+In clinical trials, new treatments can be developed, evaluated and compared with current treatments.

 What is a Clinical Trial?